nbeal/DungeonCrawler/README.md

 # Text Based Dungeon Crawler
-Text Based Dungeon Crawler for our final in Design Patterns at EWU.
+Text Based Zork like Adventure Game for our final in Design Patterns at EWU.